A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-4085: Mozilla Firefox Privilege Escalation Flaw

-CVE-2025-4085 is a privilege escalation vulnerability in Mozilla Firefox allowing attackers to leak sensitive data or escalate privileges via the UITour actor.
-This article covers technical details, affected versions, and mitigations.
+CVE-2025-4085 is a privilege escalation vulnerability in Mozilla Firefox affecting the UITour actor.
+Attackers with content process control can leak sensitive data or escalate privileges.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2025-4085 Overview